MarcusGrass/pgwm/README.md

 `lld` is required, if you don't want to change [the small build script](build_wm.sh) and remove it as the default linker there.

-The project builds default with xinerama support, a status-bar, and support for a config-file.
+The project builds default with xinerama support, and a status-bar.
 To compile without either, disable default features.
 To build with max optimizations use --profile=lto.
 In [config.toml](.cargo/config.toml) --release is set to compile with debug assertions, usually when I'm developing